 Support the Centre

-Our aim is to develop the centre as a skilled legal resource, contributing to a better understanding of legal rights for all sentient animals.
-The work of the Centre is to explore what animal rights laws could look like, as well as presenting the merits and drawbacks of animal rights law.
-The Centre has highly qualified academics who research and publish in the field, support conferences and workshops on animal rights law, and engage with policymakers and governments in the UK, Europe, and beyond.
+Our aim is to develop the Centre as a skilled legal resource, contributing to a better understanding of legal rights for all sentient animals, and helping to make change possible.
+The Centre explores what animal rights laws could look like, as well as presenting the merits and drawbacks of animal rights law.
+The Centre is made up of world-leading academics who research and publish in the field, support conferences and workshops on animal rights law, and engage with policymakers and governments in the UK, Europe, and beyond.

 As an educational centre, we require funding to support research, teaching, and the promotion of intellectual exchange.
-To spread the message as far as possible, everything we offer will be publicly available, free of charge, so that anyone may attend.
-We are also increasingly recording our lectures and talks so they are accessible to everyone.
+To spread the message as far as possible, we strive to make everything we offer publicly available and free of charge, so that anyone may benefit.
+We are also recording our lectures and talks so they are accessible to everyone.

-In this brochure, we explain the extent of the problem, why we are targeting animal rights vs animal welfare, and the scale of change that’s necessary.
-We elaborate on our purpose and work for this cause.
+In our brochure, we explain why we focus on animal rights and the scale of change that’s making our work necessary.
 Click here to download the PDF.

 Donate